- Term life insurance. $500,000

 Thinking of taking a genetic test?
 Find out how family history can affect your life insurance coverage.

-Genetic testing can have a significant impact on your life insurance policy and how you approach cover.
-Here's what's affected:
+Genetic testing may have a significant impact on your life insurance policy and how you approach cover.
+Here's what could be affected:

 - If you have had genetic testing then insurers may consider this over your family medical history when determining risk.

-- Premiums.
+- Premiums may change.
 Genetic testing might lead to higher premiums or lower premiums and might lead to more or less favourable policy terms.

 - Restrictions and exclusions.
 Testing may lead to a reduced coverage period or exclusions for a particular condition (or an exclusion all together).

-- Disclosure.
-If you have had genetic testing, then you must disclose this to an insurer.
+If you have had genetic testing and have seen the results, then you must disclose this to an insurer whether good or bad.

-- When can genetic testing lead to lower premiums?
+- Can genetic testing lead to lower premiums?

 When you take out a life insurance policy, including disability, trauma and income protection insurance policies, you are obligated to let the insurer know about matters which could affect the risk they take in offering insurance.
 On policies, this obligation might be phrased as an obligation to disclose “every matter known to the applicant, or could reasonably be expected to be known, that is relevant to the insurer’s decision”.
 This is known as your duty of disclosure.